cggh/panoptes/documentation/importdata/importsettings/_intro.rst

 ..
 Note::
-  The sample dataset **Samples_and_Variants** contains settings files that are fully commented, and can serve as a starting point to explore the possible options.
+  The sample dataset `Samples_and_Variants <https://github.com/cggh/panoptes/tree/master/sampledata/datasets/Samples_and_Variants>`_ contains settings files that are fully commented, and can serve as a starting point to explore the possible options.
-  Additional comments are provided in other datasets as well, wherever concepts are introduced that are not present in this dataset.
+  Additional comments are provided in other sample datasets as well, wherever concepts are introduced that are not present in this dataset.